Enjoying the Ferragosto in Tuscany

 In the blue water in front of the fisherman village of Porto Santo Stefano, in the Mount Argentario Peninsula, a famous rowing race called Palio Marinaro dell’Argentario, takes place.

 Instead, the village of Sarteano in the province of Siena, hosts the “Giostra del Saracino”.
 This event dated back to the 16th century.
 It consists of an ability tournament where knights representing the five district of the village fight to be the best in town.
 Before the game, a procession of people in costume parades along the streets.

 Angela Merkel wagon in Viareggio Carnival

 The Big Neptune wagon in Viareggio Carnival

-I guess you thought immediately to the fish-fry, but the traditional dish of Ferragosto is the roasted pigeon.
+I guess you think immediately to the fish-fry, but the traditional dish of Ferragosto is, unexpectedly the roasted pigeon.
 This custom was born in Tuscany at the time of Carolingian dynasty, and if in the past it was common across the whole country, today it still survives only in some areas of the region.

 Pitigliano in the south of Tuscany